Healthy Homes Assessment Karamu

 Karamu Healthy Homes Compliance Timeframes

-• Underfloor and ceiling insulation is mandatory throughout Karamu and New Zealand rental houses where it’s reasonably practicable to install.
+• Insulation of the underfloor and ceiling is a requirement throughout Karamu and New Zealand rental houses where it’s reasonably practicable to put in.

-• Private landlords and property managers have to make sure their rental properties conform with the Healthy Homes Standard within 90 days of a renewal, new or a change in Tenancy.
+• Private landlords and property managers should make sure their rental properties conform in accordance with Healthy Homes Standard within 90 days of any new, renewed or varied Tenancy.

-• All boarding households (except Kainga Ora and Community Housing Providers with registered boarding home tenancies) must comply with the Healthy Homes Standard regardless of the time the tenancy began.
+• All boarding homes (except Kainga Ora and Community Housing Providers with registered boarding house tenancies) must meet the Healthy Homes Standards regardless of the time the tenancy began.

 From July 1st 2023